-Now entering his sixth season as head coach of the Harvard men’s volleyball team, Brian Baise has ushered in a new era of unprecedented success for the Crimson.
+Brian Baise enters his seventh season as head coach of the Harvard men's volleyball team in 2015.
+Over six seasons, he has ushered in a new era of unprecedented success for the Crimson.

 You need not look further than the 2012 season for evidence of Harvard’s turnaround, as the Baise led Crimson earned the program’s first-ever national ranking and finished the year at No. 15 in the AVCA Coaches Poll.
 Harvard posted an 18-6 overall record on the year and finished second in the EIVA with a 10-4 conference mark, earning Baise EIVA Bob Sweeney Coach of the Year honors.
 Additionally, Harvard’s 18 wins were third-most in program history.

 The Crimson finished the 2012 campaign ranked seventh in the NCAA in hitting percentage (.298), eighth in win percentage (.750) and 11th in aces per set (1.13).
 Individually, Senior Matt Jones ’12 ranked ninth in kills (3.38) and aces (0.42), while sophomore Chris Gibbons ’14 was eighth in digs (2.47).
 Harvard also posted its first win over a ranked opponent under Baise with a 3-1 defeat of then-No. 12 Cal State Northridge.

 Three Crimson earned All-EIVA honors as a result of the team’s success, including Jones (first team), freshman DJ White ’15 (first team) and junior Rob Lothman ’13 (second team).
 Jones, meanwhile, caped his career off as the program’s all-time leader in kills (1,218), digs (482) and aces (97), while also ranking in the program’s top 10 for career blocks, block assists and solo blocks.